RalfWagner1956/yafft-flatfield-correction/README.md

 # yafft
 yafft means 'just another flatfield tool'.
-It is written in python and is intended to help in a flatfield correction of mainly images that are taken through a microscope.
+It is written in python and is intended to help in a flatfield correction of mainly those images that are taken through a microscope.

 The program is published under the
 GNU GENERAL PUBLIC LICENSE, Version 3, 29 June 2007